EPCCed/Light-Intro-to-HPC/content/Part1_Supercomputing/Introduction_to_Supercomputing.md

 ## What is a supercomputer?

-A supercomputer is a high performance computing (HPC) system, essentially a computer with very high-level computational capabilities in comparison to a general-purpose computer such as a personal desktop or laptop.
+A supercomputer is a high performance computing (HPC) system -> essentially a computer with very high-level computational capabilities in comparison to a general-purpose computer (a personal desktop or laptop).
 Throughout the history of supercomputing, the definition of a supercomputer has been a moving target - today’s laptop would have been a supercomputer only a couple of decades ago!
 But, no matter how fast today’s general-purpose computers are, there will always be a need for more powerful machines.

 ## Why do we need supercomputers?

 <!-- Maybe want to reword this... -->
 Over recent decades, computers continue to become larger and more powerful.
 But, why do we need computers with such high levels of computational power?
-Why do we need to keep pushing for higher performance computing?
+Why do we need to keep pushing for *higher* performance computing?

-First, let's look at what these supercomputers are actually doing.
+To answer these questions we first need to look at what these supercomputers are actually doing.

 ### The third pillar of science

-To do science in the real world we often have to build complicated instruments for each experiment: vast telescopes for astronomers to look deep into space, powerful particle accelerators so physicists can smash atoms together at almost the speed of light, enormous wind tunnels where engineers can study how an aeroplane wing will operate in flight.
+To do science in the real world we often have to build complicated instruments for each experiment: vast telescopes for astronomers to look deep into space, powerful particle accelerators so physicists can smash atoms together at almost the speed of light, or enormous wind tunnels where engineers can study how an aeroplane wing will operate in flight.

 However, some problems are actually too large, too distant or too dangerous to study directly: we cannot experiment on the earth’s weather to study climate change, we cannot travel thousands of light years into space to watch two galaxies collide, and we cannot dive into the centre of the sun to measure the nuclear reactions that generate its enormous heat.